A Megalithic Passage Tomb That Dates Back 5,500 Years Has Been Discovered In County Meath, Ireland

 Archaeologists have also recovered six kerbstones from the Megalithic tomb that they say would have all been part of a ring that wound around the perimeter of the cairn.
 The kerbstones themselves were beautifully decorated, with one found covered in elaborate Neolithic carvings.

-This particular stone has been described as one of the most magnificent pieces of Neolithic art that has ever been found in Ireland, according to Dr Stephen Davis of the UCD School of Archaeology.
+This particular stone has been described as one of the most magnificent pieces of Neolithic art that has ever been found in Ireland, according to Dr. Stephen Davis of the UCD School of Archaeology.

 “This is the most significant megalithic find in Ireland in the last 50 years, since the excavation of Knowth.
 The spate of archaeological discoveries in Brú na Bóinne in recent weeks highlights what a globally significant place this is.”